Membership and Process for AIT

 When a pre-proposal is received, the core Academic Innovation Team will conduct a supporting market analysis to determine approval.
 If the pre-proposal is not approved and additional information is needed, then the faculty member may work with the core Academic Innovation Team to seek additional information/data before resubmitting the pre-proposal.
 If the team does not approve the pre-proposal and does not need additional information, then the program will not be pursued by the University.
 If the pre-proposal is approved by the core AIT team, then the faculty member(s) will be asked to submit a full proposal for review by the full Academic Innovation Team (core and review teams).

 If the full proposal is not approved, and more data is necessary, then the faculty member(s) may work with the core Academic Innovation Team to seek additional information/data before resubmitting the full proposal.
 If the team does not approve the full proposal and does not need additional information, then the program will not be pursued by the University.
-If the full AIT team (core and review) approves the full proposal, then the faculty member(s) will complete the necessary forms and the Department Chair will submit a complete package of EPC/GPC forms and approved full proposal to EPC/GPC Chair(s).
+If the full AIT team (core and review) approves the full proposal, the Vice President for Academic Affairs will take the proposal forward to Cabinet (and Board if necessary).
+Once all approvals are secured, then the faculty member(s) will complete the necessary forms and the Department Chair will submit a complete package of appropriate programmatic and/or curriculum forms and approved full proposal to the appropriate College Curriculum Committee Chair(s).

-If the curriculum submission to EPC/GPC is not approved, then the faculty member(s) and Department Chair will revise and resubmit to EPC/GPC.
-Upon EPC/GPC approval, catalog copy is created, marketing and recruitment plans are implemented, and the program launches.
+If the curriculum submission not approved, then the faculty member(s) and Department Chair will revise and resubmit to the appropriate college curriculum committee.
+Upon college curriculum committee endorsement, the Curriculum and Assessment Committee (CAC) will review and request any further information necessary before final approval.
+Once approved, catalog copy is created, marketing and recruitment plans are implemented, and the program launches.
 The core team of the Academic Innovation Team is responsible for post-approval monitoring of newly launched programs.